jupyter-book/jupyter-book/docs/upgrade.md

 title: Upgrade an existing book from Jupyter Book 1
 subtitle: Use automated tools to upgrade a legacy (Sphinx-based) Jupyter Book project to the new MyST engine.
 # subject: myst Quickstart tutorial
-short_title: Upgrade from JB 1 ⭐
+short_title: Upgrade from Jupyter Book 1 ⭐
 ---

 :::{important} Objective